hmrc/partnership-identification/README.md

 # Partnership Identification

 ### How to run the service
-1. Make sure any dependent services are running using the following service-manager command `sm --start PARTNERSHIP_IDENTIFICATION_ALL -r`
+1. Make sure any dependent services are running using the following service-manager command `sm2 --start PARTNERSHIP_IDENTIFICATION_ALL`
-2. Stop the frontend in service manager using `sm --stop PARTNERSHIP_IDENTIFICATION`
+2. Stop the frontend in service manager using `sm2 --stop PARTNERSHIP_IDENTIFICATION`
 3. Run the frontend locally using
-   `sbt 'run 9987 -Dapplication.router=testOnlyDoNotUseInAppConf.Routes'`
+   `sbt 'run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes'`

 ### Unit Testing